-Roma Street Parklands Pathways are pram friendly, meandering through the colourful gardens, alongside the rock waterfall, across bridges and through forests.
+Roma Street Parkland’s pathways are pram friendly; meandering through the colourful gardens, alongside the rock waterfall, across bridges and through forests.
 There is plenty of wildlife to captivate your child’s attention and wide open green spaces if you want to let them lay and play on the grass.
 Better yet, there is a cafe that sells warm coffee and snacks and a couple of wonderful playgrounds if you have a toddler in tow.
-Use our guide and map of Roma Street Parklands to determine your start and endpoint.
+Use our guide and map of Roma Street Parkland to determine your start and endpoint.

-Roma Street Parklands walking tracks: A loop of 1.4kms
+Roma Street Parkland walking tracks: A loop of 1.4kms

 Location: 1 Parkland Blvd, Brisbane City

 Park your car at New Farm Park, grab a warm drink from the cafe at the Powerhouse and head off on a leisurely stroll down the 2.2km of the pram-friendly walking track alongside the river.
 Take in the river life, admire the many mansions that border it and stop off to enjoy one of the many sculptures and attractions along the way.
 On your return, enjoy a picnic in the park or a play in the playground with your little one before heading home.